EleMisi/ConditionalVAE/README.md

 * -nn -> neural network ['Dense' : dense hidden layers, 'Conv' : convolutional layers]
 * -t -> generate images with specific attributes or not [0 : generate images with attributes taken from the test set, 1 : generate images with user specified attributes]

-The images are saved in a folder named result
+The images are saved in ./results.